 Etherdelta is probably the most intimidating exchange in the cryptocurrency market and this guide will cover everything you need to know about Etherdelta exchange and how to trade on it.

-Etherdelta is the most popular decentralized exchange built specifically for trading ethereum-based cryptocurrency tokens.
+Etherdelta is the most popular decentralized exchange and decentralized trading platform built specifically for trading ethereum-based cryptocurrency tokens.
 Etherdelta it is a decentralized peer-to-peer exchange that lists just about every ethereum-based token the week it launches.
 There are more than 241 coins and tokens being traded there.

 Unlike some other more established and polished platforms, Etherdelta isn’t pretty and is a bit rough around the edges.
 Sometimes transactions are slow, the interface isn’t always pretty, and sometimes the site is a little wonky.
 However, at the end of the day, you can trade tokens for ETH as soon as they launch.

-Etherdelta is the most popular decentralized exchange in the cryptocurrency market, and all of the coins are compliant with Ethereum token standard called ‘ERC20’.
+Etherdelta is the most popular decentralized exchange in the cryptocurrency market, and all of the coins are compliant with Ethereum token standard called ‘ERC 20 Tokens’.

 What is a Decentralized Exchange?